gray rectangle with angle

 Your MC and USDOT numbers act as business identifiers.
 They track your safety records and compliance status and show your legitimacy in the industry.
 However, having different numbers can get confusing.
 That’s why, starting in 2025, the FMCSA is making the following changes:

-Important 2025 update: Changes in trucking authority
+Important 2025 update: changes in trucking authority

-The new system also incorporates improved verification software and enhanced validation checks to help reduce risk and make the compliance process eeasier.
+The new system also incorporates improved verification software and enhanced validation checks to help reduce risk and make the compliance process easier.
 All in all, users will enjoy a centralized system with enhanced security.

 What does it mean to have your own trucking authority?

+Having your trucking authority, also known as operating authority and motor carrier authority, means you can legally operate as your own trucking company.
 There are different types of motor carrier operating authorities, and some carriers need multiple authorities to haul different types of cargo.
 Your authority depends on the cargo you’re hauling.
 For example, some states require intrastate authority if you’re moving loads within their borders.
 Make sure you apply for the operating authority or authorities relevant to your business.
-And don’t delay.
-The process can take upwards of two months.
+And keep in mind, the process can take upwards of two months.

 Which carriers don’t need a trucking authority?